OlekSt/blog/README.md

 ### Mini blog
 ##### Built on Python + FastAPI

-The objective is to create a simple  API which will perform basic CRUD functions:
+The objective is to create a simple blog with REST API which will perform basic CRUD functions:
 - Create a new blog post
 - Edit a blog
 - Delete a blog